-The intent of the Developmental Disabilities Act and the Council is to reverse the historical bias against people with disabilities by focusing on five major goals areas:
+The intent of the Developmental Disabilities Act and the Council is to reverse the historical bias against individuals with disabilities by focusing on five major goals areas:

 The Nebraska Council on Developmental Disabilities is located within the Division of Public Health in the Nebraska Department of Health and Human Services.